Users

 password

-The only way to reset admin's password is by setting empty password for admin manually in users.cfg file, restart service and visit GUI where user will be able to set new password for admin.
+The only way to reset the admin password is by setting an empty password for admin in this file, restart the SlashDB service and visit the GUI where you will be able to set a new password.

 Hashed password for user app1